Luodian/Otter/README.md

 If you found this repository useful, please consider citing:
 ```
 @article{li2023otter,
   title={Otter: A Multi-Modal Model with In-Context Instruction Tuning},
   author={Li, Bo and Zhang, Yuanhan and Chen, Liangyu and Wang, Jinghao and Yang, Jingkang and Liu, Ziwei},
   journal={arXiv preprint arXiv:2305.03726},
-  year={2023}
-}

-@article{li2023mimicit,
-  title={Otter: A Multi-Modal Model with In-Context Instruction Tuning},
-  author={Li, Bo and Zhang, Yuanhan and Chen, Liangyu and Wang, Jinghao and Yang, Jingkang and Liu, Ziwei},
-  journal={arXiv preprint arXiv:2305.03726},